Do you know what a Facebook bitcoin scam looks like?

 It usually is.

 I’ve discovered that there are no shortcuts if you want to make good money online.

-For example, I’m able to make money from affiliate marketing.
+I’m able to make money from affiliate marketing.

 I have been making money online since 2007.